-Here’s whether you can use your phone SIM in your tablet:
+Here’s everything to know about using your phone SIM in your tablet:

 The short answer is maybe.

 SIM technology is virtually the same whether it is designed for a phone or a tablet, but a lot of carrier-induced restrictions do exist.